Energize

 By Theresa Foy DiGeronimo

-From A Student's Guide to Volunteering
+From A Student's Guide to Volunteering, Career Press, 1995

 Let's take a look at a group of teens who had an idea and made it work.
 Teri Nguyen wanted to raise environmental awareness in her community.
 Knowing she'd need the help of other students to do it, Teri asked her friends at school to join her.
 Next she found that they could meet only as a school group if they had a faculty sponsor.
 Easily convinced by Teri's enthusiasm, Mr. Samtak became their sponsor.
 Then she discovered that to be on the school's list of approved activities, they'd need a constitution and bylaws.
 Not knowing where to begin, Teri asked existing school groups for help.
 Using other constitutions as examples, Teri's group soon drafted their own simple constitution that stated their purpose, minimum number of meetings and the function and length of term for each officer.